krishnan-mani/the-cf-workshop/doc/kata-2/HOW-TO.md

 ```

-- Ensure that the pipeline runs successfully and deploys the CloudFormation stack named `webapp-develop`.
-Pay attention to the caveats below:
+- Ensure that the pipeline runs successfully and deploys the CloudFormation stack named `webapp-develop`
 - Delete the stack created earlier by hand (`webapp-dev`)

 ```